AlexCue987/reveal.js/kotest.md

 * tests will be precise and maintainable.
 * but is can be more effort to write them.
 * so it might or might not be worth it.
+* not a blanket recommendation

 ---

-How to be more specific when matching data classes:
+How to be more precise when matching data classes:

 * Ignore timestamps, identities, UUIDs, etc.
-* get good description of what exactly is different
+* need detailed description of what exactly is different

 ---